ietf-wg-ppm/draft-ietf-ppm-dap/charter.md

   results to the entity taking the measurement

-A successful PRIV system assumes that clients and the various servers are configured with each others identities and details of the types of measurements to be taken.
+A successful PRIV system assumes that clients and the various servers are configured with each other's identities and details of the types of measurements to be taken.
 This is assumed to happen out of band and will not be standardized in this working group.